Convention Session Proposals

 - Concise description of the presentation content (for published schedule).

-- The TMEA ID of your copresenters, if applicable.
-For nonmembers, their name, school/company, email, and phone.
+- The TMEA ID of your co-presenters along with their cell phone number, gender, and race/ethnicity.
+For non-TMEA members, their name, school/company, email, cell phone number, gender, and race/ethnicity.

 - Short biographical statement for each clinician (the spoken introduction, so keep it brief).

-- If applicable, demonstration group name, director contact information, and number of participants. *We will not accommodate requests at a later date to add a demonstration group.*
+- If applicable, demonstration group name, director contact information, and number of participants.
+A demonstration group must be submitted on the proposal.
+They may not be added later.

 - Sponsoring industry name and contact information (if applicable).